 For husband and wife team of Erica Landon and Ken Pahlow, 2008 marked the launch of their dream in Oregon’s Willamette Valley: the formation of Walter Scott Wines.
 Ken had dreams of starting his own label, but had not truly achieved his goal until Erica inspired him to take the leap.
 In the Spring of that year the two partners emptied their meager retirement accounts and used the funds to design their label and get started.

-The name "Walter Scott" honors two men who meant the world to Ken.
-Walter, Ken's grandfather, was a flight engineer for TWA.
-His dreams had always become his realities, from building homes to riding motorcycles to flying planes, Walter was dynamic and adventurous, teaching Ken that there are no limits to what you can accomplish if you set your mind to it.
-Scott was Ken's nephew, albeit his time short, Scott was fearless, never shying away from anything, much like his great grandfather.
-His departure taught Ken that life is very short, if you have ambitions, you must act on them, for you never know when your chance will pass.
+The name Walter Scott honors two men who meant the world to Ken.
+Walter, Ken's grandfather, was a flight engineer for Trans World Airlines.
+Walter’s always strived to make his dreams become reality.
+He was dynamic and adventurous; he did everything from building homes to riding motorcycles to flying planes.
+His influence taught Ken that there are no limits to what you can accomplish when you set your mind to it.
+Scott was Ken's nephew.
+Although his time was short, Scott was fearless.
+Much like his great grandfather, he never shied away from anything.
+Scott’s departure taught Ken that life is very short and you must act on your ambitions because you never know when your chance will pass.